-- 71. The objects of the Civil Aviation Authority are to- - (a) control and regulate civil aviation safety and security;

-- (b) oversee safety and security matters in the civil aviation industry; - (c) oversee the functioning and development of the civil aviation industry; and - (d) promote civil aviation safety and security.
+- 72. The objects of the Civil Aviation Authority are to- - (a) control and regulate civil aviation safety and security; - (b) oversee the implementation and compliance with the National Aviation 25 Security Program; - (c) oversee the functioning and development of the civil aviation industry; - (d) promote civil aviation safety and security; - (e) develop any regulations that are required in terms of this Act; and - (f) monitor and ensure compliance with this Act and the Convention.